sukhik/fybr/src/pages/blog/post9/index.md

 ![photo](post9photo1.png)

 Occupation: Uhhhhh
 Industry: uhhhhh
 Age: 29.5

 Location: Austin

 Salary: Ummm

-Net Worth: Not sure, but I feel pretty worthless based on the above.
+Net Worth: Not sure, but I feel pretty worthless.

 Debt: I don't have debt but I may have medical bills in collection.
 No te preoccupes, my credit score is nearly perfect.